-Surface Permits Average Permit Acres Another indicator of mining's intensity is the number of permit applications submitted by the coal industry.
-Both applications for new permits, as well as prospect notices, were down for 2013 and even more so in the first half of 2014.
+Another indicator of mining's intensity is the Surface Permits Average Permit Acress Average Permit Acress as well as prospect notices, were down for 2013 and even more so in the first half of 2014.
 See the graph above.
 Prospect notices for both the north and south have dropped to their lowest levels since 2002-2003 and are half of what they were in 2011.
 Although the number of permit applications has decreased by more than half from 2010 to 2013, the average number of acres has fluctuated by less than 40 acres.